fructusmortus/markdown-stream-parser/README.md

 Markdown consists of two fundamental components:

-1. **Block-level elements** (paragraphs, headings, lists) which define document structure and cannot be nested within each other
+1. *Block-level elements* (paragraphs, headings, lists) which define document structure and cannot be nested within each other
-2. **Inline elements** (bold, italic, code spans) which apply styling within blocks
+2. *Inline elements* (bold, italic, code spans) which apply styling within blocks

 This distinction is central to our parsing approach, as it allows us to process markdown streams with predictable patterns.
 Block elements establish context, while inline styles modify content within that context.

 #### 3: Routing aka State Machine

-The `MarkdownStreamParser` implements a sophisticated state machine that processes text chunks from the `TokensStreamBuffer`.
+The `MarkdownStreamParser` implements a state machine that processes text chunks from the `TokensStreamBuffer`.
 It utilizes pattern-matching evaluations based on regular expressions to determine the appropriate state transitions.

 The core of this architecture is the routing mechanism, which: